-- A. Policy posted on the school website for parent information. - B. Parents will notify the Director if there is reasonable belief that a Pacific Heritage Academy employee is using an electronic site to establish an inappropriate relationship with a student, or viewing inappropriate sites on a school computer. - C. Pacific Heritage Academy faculty/staff will discuss policy with students along with Internet Policy. - D. Students will notify the school director if there is reasonable belief that a Pacific Heritage Academy faculty/staff is using a site to establish an inappropriate relationship with a student, or viewing inappropriate sites on a school computer.
+- A. Policy posted on the school website for parent information. - B. Parents will notify the Executive Director if there is reasonable belief that a Pacific Heritage Academy employee is using an electronic site to establish an inappropriate relationship with a student, or viewing inappropriate sites on a school computer. - C. Pacific Heritage Academy faculty/staff will discuss policy with students along with Internet Policy. - D. Students will notify school director if there is reasonable belief that a Pacific Heritage Academy faculty/staff is using a site to establish an inappropriate relationship with a student, or viewing inappropriate sites on a school computer.

-5. EDUCATOR TRAINING ON THE POLICY AND THE SAFE PERSONAL USE OF SOCIAL NETWORKING SITES new technology or directives from the Utah State Office of Education or the Professional Practices Advisory Commission.
+5. EDUCATOR TRAINING ON THE POLICY AND THE SAFE PERSONAL USE OF SOCIAL NETWORKING SITES

-A. Educators will receive annual training on the policy and whenever necessary to address
+A. Educators will receive annual training on the policy and whenever necessary to address new technology or directives from the Utah State Office of Education or the Professional Practices Advisory Commission.